carpentries-incubator/hermes_metadata_lesson/episodes/dublincore.md

 Under the dcterms namespace, we also find an extended set of elements that integrates the familiar 15 basic elements.
 In addition, there are clarifications, e.g. for the date in the form of dcterms:dateAccepted, or new fields like dcterms:abstract.

-This extension of the original elements is referred to as Qualified Dublin Core or DCMI metadata terms (“Dublin Core terms” for short):
+This extension of the original elements is referred to as DCMI metadata terms (“Dublin Core terms” for short):

 - abstract
 - accessRights